NeotropicSAS/kuwaiba-docs/user/en/src/other/reports/README.md

 # Reports

 In Kuwaiba, reports are HTML documents designed to provide detailed information about the objects that are part of the inventory.
 Their purpose is to inform and follow up on specific situations.
-As of version 1.1, users can create their own reports using groovy scripts[^groovy], usually in three steps:
+As of version 1.1, users can create their own reports using [groovy](http://www.groovy-lang.org/) scripts, usually in three steps:

    1. **Retrieve the data:** Either by performing a query directly on the database or by using the high-level API provided by Kuwaiba.
-In the first case, the user will have to handle the raw nodes and relationships contained in the graph database and will most likely have to use Cypher[^cypher].
-In the second case, he will have to use the documented Java API[^api_kuwaiba].
+In the first case, the user will have to handle the raw nodes and relationships contained in the graph database and will most likely have to use [Cypher](https://neo4j.com/docs/cypher-manual/3.5/introduction/).
+In the second case, he will have to use the documented [Java API](https://kuwaiba.org/docs/dev/javadoc/current/).
    2. **Information processing:** Consists of taking the data retrieved in step 1 and performing calculations, filtering and other processing to convert it into meaningful information.
    3. **Formatting and visualization:** This consists of creating a structure of tables, labels and/or graphs to present the information in a way that is clear and easy to read.